 Carya golf course winds between natural pine and eucalyptus trees, and across undulating sand ridges, with white sand bunkers keeping players on their toes, and testing their ability to play a smarter game of golf.
 The mixture of terrains and hazards that players face as they complete their round will help to make for some truly unforgettable golfing experiences.

 The Carya Golf course is also the first lighted golf course in Europe.
 18 holes are fully floodlighted, meaning visitors can enjoy the course late into the warm Turkish nights.
 At an intensely popular course like the Carya, the added benefit of continuing play after the sun has started to set is that it increases the number of available tee times for players.

-Facilities at the Carya also include a spectacular new Club House to come home to once you have finished your round, and a world-class Golf Academy, for those who are wanting to brush up on some of their skills.
+Facilities at the Carya golf course also include a spectacular new Club House to come home to once you have finished your round, and a world-class Golf Academy, for those who are wanting to brush up on some of their skills.